SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 ### get-evaluation-diffs.sh

 While you may choose to run the evaluation based on your own set of diff files (e.g. by using [DiffGenerator](https://github.com/moritzfl/IncrementalAnalysesHelpers) ), you can also download the set of diff files we used by executing this script.
 This script automatically places the files in the diff-folder.
 All diff-files within that folders will be used for execution through ``kernelhaven-evaluation-incremental.sh`` or ``kernelhaven-evaluation-incremental``.
 Those diff files represent the commits to the main branch of the [linux-kernel](https://github.com/torvalds/linux) from commit ``0c744ea4f77d72b3dcebb7a8f2684633ec79be88`` to commit ``ea6200e84182989a3cce9687cf79a23ac44ec4db``.
-This covers the time from the beginnig of January 2017 to the beginning of March 2017.
+This covers 440 commits to the main branch of the linux kernel in the time from January 2017 to March 2017.

 ### kernelhaven-evaluation-incremental.sh